-- Online requests through the National Student Clearinghouse (per copy + \$2.25 per address): \$10
+- Online requests through the National Student Clearinghouse: \$10 per copy + \$2.90 ordering processing fee

-- Offline requests (per copy): \$15
+- Offline requests: \$15 per copy

-- Transcript rush processing:
+- Express Mail

-- o US address (per address): \$20
+- O United States (per address): \$39

-- o International address (per address): \$30
+- o Canada and Mexico (per address): \$59 - o International (per address): \$75

-- Rush -- Hold for pickup: \$20

-Late Fees:
+Late Fees

-- Late registration fee: \$100 - Late payment fee for installment payment plan: \$40 per occurrence
+- Late registration fee\: \$100 - Late payment fee for installment payment plan: \$40 per occurrence.

-If you wish to register for a course after the Add Period, you must submit the written approval (email is acceptable) of the course instructor and a senior school administrator of the school in which the course is offered and pay a \$100 late fee.
-The fee is assessed only once per term regardless of the number of courses you are registered for after the Add Period.
-The fee is assessed even if you are adding a different section of a course you dropped that term.
+\Students who wish to register for courses after the Add Period must submit written approval (e-mail is acceptable) of the course instructor and a senior school administrator of the school in which the course is offered and pay a \$100 late fee.
+The fee is assessed only once per term regardless of the number of courses for which students register after the Add Period.
+The fee is assessed even if students are adding a different sections of courses that they dropped the same term.